TimZoet/SOL-manual/modules/core/render_pass.rst

 -----------

 New attachments can be added to a layout by calling :code:`createAttachment`.
-This returns a reference to the newly created attachment, which can then be configured.
+This returns a reference to the newly created :code:`sol::VulkanAttachment`, which can then be configured.
 For a basic rendering pipeline using 8-bit RGB colors and 32-bit depth, something like the following could be done:

 .. code-block:: cpp